 Financial Aid Approval

-Students receiving grants, loans, work study, or scholarships must discuss plans with a financial aid officer.
+Students receiving grants, loans, work study, or scholarships must discuss plans with One Stop counselor.
 Written approval on the application form is required.
 Note that not all courses taught at the University of Minnesota are eligible to receive financial aid.

 Submit completed forms at the Office of the Registrar.
 In person submission is encouraged.
 Allow adequate time for processing.
 Students are notified via email when their setup is complete and can register on another campus as a Multi-I student.